vagamens/timeClock/README.md

 a simple cli timeClock.

 usage:
-'''
-python time in
-'''
-to clock in
+`python time in`  to clock in

-'''
-python time out
-'''
-to clock out
+`python time out` to clock out

-'''
-python time calce
-'''
-to calculate total working time
+`python time calce` to calculate total working time